-Join Martin Guidry for an in-depth discussion in this video Populating the data warehouse, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Populating the data warehouse, part of SQL Server 2012: Designing Database Solutions.

 Now that we've created a utility control point,…we'll look at a few of its characteristics.…In Management Studio, when I open up databases,…I now see a new database,…SYSUTILITY_MDW,…which is the data warehouse that's…going to be used to store the data about…the health of various SQL server instances.…Off the "view" menu, I go back to "utility explorer".…I see some information about my utility control point.…